- Leadership Opportunities

 Pre-Trip Orientation with the Dean of Students

 At the pre-trip orientation, ASB participants will learn about program expectations and have a chance to hear from the Office of Community Standards and Conduct before traveling together the week of spring break.
 The Office of Community Standards and Conduct encourages student learning, growth and development by promoting awareness of the university’s expectations of behavior, holding students accountable for violations of these expectations and developing educational sanctions designed to address the consequences of student decisions.
 The pre-trip orientation is mandatory for all participants, including site leaders and RUOs.
-2020 Pre-Trip Orientation will be offered on the following dates:
+Pre-trip orientation dates for ASB 2021 will be shared soon.

 Participation in the ASB program culminates with a reflection reception in April 2021.
-During this event, teams will teams reunite and share ASB experiences, as well as share ways for continued civic engagement and community outreach.
-Dinner will be provided.
-Attire is semi-formal.
+During this event, teams reunite and share ASB experiences, as well as ways for continued civic engagement and community outreach.